lookit/lookit-docs/docs/source/tutorial-second-study.rst

 #####################################################
-4. Building 'intermodal matching' from the ground up
+4. A study from the ground up
 #####################################################

 Now that you've gotten your feet wet and are comfortable using Lookit's experimenter interface to modify your study protocol configuration, it's time to take a closer look at how to build your own study.

-In this section, you'll build an example of a functional infant study "from the ground up," adding frames one at a time.
+In this section, you'll build an example infant study "from the ground up," adding frames one at a time.

 There's a fair amount of copying, pasting, and looking at the result in this section.
 Please bear with us - once you complete the tutorial, you'll be ready to set up your own study!